lingpy/evaluation-paper/README.md

 | head     | 3.90909  |          |    頭,得腦        |
 | belly    | 3.95     | !derivation! |  肚子,肚皮,肚  |

-# Deriving Distance Matrices from Cognate Sets
+### 2 Deriving Distance and Comparing Matrices from Cognate Sets

 The script `lexical-distances.py` reports the distance matrices which derive from the four types of full cognate sets, namely, "loose", "strict", "greedy",